Simone Zaza: Style of play

-Zaza is a quick, strong and well-rounded left-footed forward, with solid technique, a powerful shot, and an eye for goal.
-A physical, tenacious and hard-working player, he is a versatile striker, who is capable of playing both as a centre-forward and off of his teammates as a second striker.
-Due to his physical attributes, offensive movement, heading accuracy, and his positional sense, he also excels in the air.
-His exploits and goals against more illustrious teams while playing for smaller clubs *particularly Sassuolo" gained Zaza the reputation as an ammazza grandi or "giant killer" although much has been credited to him learning how to deal with the pressure of bounce back from his goal drought that followed his international debut the shaving off of his beard.
+Zaza is a left-footed forward with strong technique, a powerful shot, and an ability to find the net.
+He is a versatile striker, capable of playing as a centre-forward and as a second striker.
+His attributes include physical strength, offensive movement, heading accuracy, and positional sense, which contribute to his effectiveness in the air.
+His goals against prominent clubs while playing for Sassuolo earned him a reputation as an ammazza grandi, or "giant killer."

 Personal life

 Since 2022, Zaza has been in a relationship with Angelica Erthal, a Brazilian model; their first child was born in January 2024.